 The kits still comes with a 3xAAA battery holder with a built-in power switch.
 The lighting modes are identical to the previous version.
 The price remains the same.

-You should be able to buy your very own copy today from Amazon with a nice little discount and free Super-Saver shipping.
+You can buy your very own copy from our store!
+It’s also available from Amazon.
 You can also go to your favorite book seller and buy a copy.
 Just use the ISBN number 978-1430238829.
 To buy the ebook, go to the book’s page on the Apress web site, apress.com.

 This was a very exciting project for me.
 It’s my first book.
 I hope you enjoy it.